swri-robotics/gilbreth/DEMO.md

   - The conveyor will begin moving and parts will appear at random intervals.
   - This step will also bring up the individual nodes for tool planning, trajectory planning, perception and robot execution, each in its own terminal window (don't close the windows).
+  - The connection between the linear carriage that carries the arm and the rail that it travels along can sometimes spawn in a disconnected state (the arm does not move back and forth along the rail).
+      - Test this by moving the arm to a new position in rviz then executing the new pose.
+      - If the linear motion does not work, re-launch the setup node until this does work.

 ### Launch node seperately (Outdated):